alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 Nacos makes it easier and faster to construct, deliver and manage your microservices platform.
 It is the infrastructure that supports a service-centered modern application architecture with a microservices or cloud-native approach.

-If you have any ideas or suggestions for Nacos Config starter, please don't hesitate to tell us by submitting github issues.
+If you have any ideas or suggestions for Nacos Config starter, please don't hesitate to tell us by submitting GitHub issues.